School of Business

 B.S., 1979, George Fox College

-A graduate of George Fox College in Newberg, Ore., Dr. Koch holds a master’s degree in economics and a doctorate in curriculum and instruction.
+A graduate of George Fox College in Newberg, Oregon, Dr. Koch holds a master’s degree in economics and a doctorate in curriculum and instruction.
 Both advanced degrees are from Illinois State University, where he also taught for several years.
-While at ISU, he helped develop and teach workshops offered through the Center for Economic Education for public school teachers.
+While at Illinois State, he helped develop and teach workshops offered through the Center for Economic Education for public school teachers.

-Dr. Koch’s wife, Debra (McCray) Koch, is employed as a program coordinator for 4-H Youth Development at the University of Illinois Extension.
-She is also a recent graduate of Olivet’s Master of Organizational Leadership program.
-For a number of years, she has volunteered as a costumer and board member with the Kankakee Valley Theatre Association.
+Dr. Koch’s wife, Debra (McCray) Koch, is the program coordinator for 4-H Youth Development in Kankakee County at the University of Illinois Extension.
+She is also an alumna of Olivet’s Master of Organizational Leadership degree program.
+For a number of years, she volunteered as a costumer and board member with the Kankakee Valley Theatre Association.